 - Report to employees each year on their total income and Social Security income for the previous tax year, on Form W-2.

-What Do I Need to Know About OASDI as a Small Business Owner?
+What Small Business Owners Need to Know About OASDI

 Each year, when you complete your small business tax return on IRS Schedule C, you will need to calculate the amount of self-employment tax you owe.
 This calculation is done on Schedule SE.
 The OASDI and Medicare taxes are added together to make up self-employment tax.